-An example would be the Automated Banking Bot that asks the caller a set of questions to know what they want.
+One example would be an automated Banking Bot that asks the caller a set of questions to know what they want.
 If the caller gives a command that is out of scope, then the AI bot would either repeat the instruction.
 Otherwise, it would transfer the call to a real human, i.e., a banking executive.

 Second is how an AI chatbot interacts by knowing what a user is looking for.
 This leads to producing real-time responses based on progressive conversations or increased learning.
 This mechanism is still evolving due to its complexity.
 Meanwhile, certain applications like Amazon’s Alexa, Google Assistant, WeChat, and Facebook artificial intelligence chatbots are on the pathway towards dynamic responses.
 This possibly based on human behavioural and preferential traits.
 Self-learning is what helps these entities understand the human mind and gain appropriate information efficiently.
 Therefore, this helps chatbots to produce convincing responses.
 These AI chatbots are, hence, called Intelligent Chatbots.

 Building Your Own Chatbot

 While all these intelligent chatbots seem advanced, they’re relatively simple to build using chatbot tools, such as Engati.
 The build-your-own chatbot platform provides 100+ ready-to-use chatbot templates for different industries and functions.
 This ranges from chatbots in Education, Healthcare, Automobile, Travel, and more.